jasonmejia/new-blog-example/about.md

 ---
 layout: dark
 title: About
-example: "This is an example value".
+example: This is an example value
 ---

 This page describes the amazing {{ site.title }} by {{ site.author.name }}.
 {{ page.example }}